-The Land Use Chapter is intended to provide guidance on the overall layout and organization of the city.
+The Land Use Chapter is intended to provide guidance on the overall physical layout and organization of the city.
 As Saint Paul has developed, land uses have changed in conjunction with transportation trends, and evolving zoning regulations and market forces.
 The land uses have developed over time and have a close relationship to natural forms and systems within the city, including the Mississippi River.
 The overall composition of these natural and built characteristics of the city influence how people live, move, and do business in Saint Paul.
 This chapter provides guidance by land use type and is illustrated by the Future Land Use Map, which determines where the uses are to be located.
-The land use types are described below, followed by policies that will guide each use for the next ten years.
+The land use types are described throughout the chapter, followed by policies that will guide each use for the next ten years.
 Policies set forth in this chapter promote development patterns that strengthen neighborhoods; increase walkability; increase access to housing, jobs, schools, parks and services; promote equitable access to neighborhood centers; and accommodate growth by leveraging transit investments.
-Household and employment growth over the next 20+ years is focused in Downtown and Neighborhood Centers, Mixed-Use Corridors and transit station areas, creating compact urban development in areas with a high level of service and amenities, while allowing for the relative continuity of lower-density residential neighborhoods.
+Household and employment growth over the next 20+ years is focused in Downtown, Mixed-Use areas and Neighborhood Nodes creating compact urban development in areas with a high level of service and amenities, while supporting ongoing investment in Urban Neighborhoods.